OsbornePro/NovaKey-iOS-App/README.md

 This guide covers:

-* Installing the NovaKey daemon on Linux
+* Installing the NovaKey daemon on Linux, Windows, and MacOS
 * Pairing the iOS app with a computer
 * Adding secrets and listeners
 * Sending secrets securely